 Candidates for the CSBE designation must provide evidence of the following:

-- Completion of a minimum of forty-eight (48) months of on-the-job service and training as an examiner-in-charge, as lead of a target examination, or as central point of contact for a large complex financial institution.
+- At least five years of employment with a state regulatory agency, and two years of on-the-job service and training as an examiner-in-charge, as lead of a target examination, or as central point of contact for a large complex financial institution.

 - Satisfactory completion of the course requirements for the COE, CCE, CEIC designations, and one or more of the following course offerings or an equivalent.
 If an applicant is able to demonstrate significant experience in area 1 above, he or she may seek a waiver of the COE/CCE/CEIC certification requirements and/or this education component.
 The granting of a waiver will be at the sole discretion of the CSBS Education Foundation Examiner Certification Committee.